 116:51:55 McCandless: Rog.

 116:51:57 Shepard: (Standing on the north side of the Central Station) Okay, Houston.
 The Central Station antenna is aligned.
-I'm going to turn switch number 1 clockwise and switch number 5 counter-clockwise.
+(As per his checklist at 2+34) I'm going to turn (astronaut) switch number 1 clockwise and switch number 5 counter-clockwise.
 Are you with me?

 116:52:12 McCandless: I'm with you.
 Go.
 (Pause)

-[Al will use his Universal Handling Tool (UHT) to turn the switches, which are at the bottom, left-rear of the Central Station.
-He is at 2+34.]116:52:21 Mitchell: Okay Al, will you watch me and keep me honest here.
+[Al is at 2+34.
+He will use his Universal Handling Tool (UHT) to turn the astronaut switches, which are at the bottom, center-rear of the Central Station, so Ed can do the thumper/geophone experiment.]116:52:21 Mitchell: Okay Al, will you watch me and keep me honest here?

 116:52:28 Shepard: Just a sec, Ed.
 Number 1, clockwise.
 (Pause) Number 5, counter-clockwise.
 Okay.
 That's where they are, Bruce.